nebulasio/go-nebulas/README.md

 }
 ```

 The command parameters of the command line are consistent with the parameters of the RPC interface.
-[NEB JSON RPC](https://github.com/nebulasio/wiki/blob/master/json-rpc.md).
+[NEB RPC](https://github.com/nebulasio/wiki/blob/master/json-rpc.md).

 ## RPC